 But the process post collection is not straightforward or particularly low energy.
 Facilities to recycle cartons in the UK no longer exist and cartons collected in the UK are being sent for recycling to Sweden.
 Cartons are currently enjoying an upsurge in popularity due to the emphasis on lightweight packaging, but as they can’t be reused and recycling is far from unproblematic it is questionable whether they are a sustainable option, compared to, say, returnable bottles.

 Ragman’s Lane and James White are the only companies we found selling juice in glass bottles (although James White’s Manic Organic range was sold in plastic bottles).
 Ragman’s Lane bottles have a high recycled glass content.
 The rest of the companies use cartons and/or plastic.

 How to find local juice

-in Particular website provides details of local English juice providers
+- Common Ground’s ‘England in Particular’ website provides details of local English juice providers

 ||£ per 250ml